jeffersonlicet/react-motion-layout/website/docs/animating.md

 // story.jsx
 import React from 'react';
 import { useParams } from 'react-router-dom';
-import { SharedElement, MotionScene } from 'react-motion-layout';
+import { SharedElement, MotionScene, MotionScreen } from 'react-motion-layout';

 import { items } from './stories';